-The drug shown in Figure 5 is GW280430A, and asymmetric mixed-onium chlorofumarates, currently under development by GlaxoSmithKline (55,56).
+The drug to the shown in Figure 6 [from Ref.
+(58)] is GW280430A, an asymmetric mixed-onium chlorofumarate, currently under development by GlaxoSmithKline (58,59).
 This is a novel structure for a muscle relaxant, although it has many similarities to mivacurium.
-GW280430A undergoes metabolism in the plasma by alkaline hydrolysis and, apparently more significantly, spontaneous formation of cysteine adducts, deactivating the molecule (57).
-Because this is a spontaneous reaction in blood, it does not depend on any catalytic activity and thus should be associated with very little genetic variability in the population.
+GW280430A undergoes metabolism in the plasma by alkaline hydrolysis and, apparently more significantly, spontaneous formation of cysteine adducts, deactivating the molecule (60).
+Since this is a spontaneous reaction in blood, it does not depend on any catalytic activity, and thus should be associated with very little genetic variability in the population.